From “Martini, shaken not stirred” to

 Stars: Gary Oldman, Colin Firth, Tom Hardy

 It is not only one of the best spy movies, it just is an incredibly gripping movie.
-If you are used to watching spy movies and thinking highly of the spies, this movie breaks all those stereotypes and finds a new belief in you that you cannot escape for months after watching it.
+If you are used to watching spy movies and thinking highly of the spies.
+This movie breaks all those stereotypes.
+Founds a new belief in you that you cannot escape for months after watching it.

 Three Days of the Condor (1975)